kmacdonald06/ai-openscale-icp/monitor-accuracy.md

   ![Send feedback data](images/accuracy-send-feedback.png)

 Select the *Add Feedback Data* button to upload a CSV-formatted data file; set the delimiter to match your data.

+The feedback CSV file is expected to have all feature values, and the manually assigned target/label value.
+For example, the drug model training data contains feature values `"AGE"`, `"SEX"`, `"BP"`, `"CHOLESTEROL"`,`"NA"`,`"K"`, and the target/label value `"DRUG"`.
+The feedback CSV file needs to include values for those fields; an example would look like `[43, M, HIGH, NORMAL, 0.6345, 1.4587, DrugX]`.
+If a header is provided for the feedback CSV file, then field names are mapped using the header.
+Otherwise the field order **MUST** be exactly the same as in the training schema.
+{: important}

   ![Accuracy delimiter](images/accuracy-delimit.png)